 The digestibility, ME and crude protein falls dramatically as a crop of grass reaches maturity.
 Once ear emergence is reached a 7 day delay in cutting will result in a loss of 3-4 units of D-value and increase the need for concentrates by around 1.5kgs per cow per day.
 Late headed varieties will reach optimum cutting date up to 2 weeks before ear emergence.
 Lodged crops will lose about 1 unit a day in D-value.
 So cutting early, really is of paramount importance and affects cow performance for the whole year.

 If you don't believe me try grazing a first cut grass silage in July.
-Yet there has been a trend to delay cutting 1st cut until well into June and cutting 2nd cut in August or September.
+Yet there was a trend to delay cutting 1st cut until well into June and cutting 2nd cut in August or September.
 Aim for 1st cut early in May if conditions permit, and subsequent cuts 5 -6 weeks apart.
-Aim for 3 or 4 cuts per year.
+Aim for 3 or 5 cuts per year.

 Rotational grazing system work on around 3 week intervals for optimum performance.
 Cutting grass silage at 2 - 3 months between cuts is too long and will result in low protein, low digestibility silages.
 Cut more often and you will grow more forage in a season of higher quality.
 You will have more production from your cows, use less concentrates and have fewer herd health issues.

 Probably not, if the fermentation is good and the silage isn't heating on the face.
 Chances are your grass crops are low in energy when they were cut.
 Cut earlier and more often.
-Reseed with High D-Value Aber high sugar grass varieties.
+Re-seed with the latest High D-Value grass varieties.
 Check soil nutrients, lime, fertiliser levels etc. Having done that, then see if you can improve your ensiling techniques or silage additives.

 Technology and our understanding of the silage making process continues to develop as do silage additives.
 All silage additives available in the UK have to conform to EU standards of quality, safety and efficacy.
 This means that they are safe to use and will show an improvement but still the capability of different silage additives varies widely.
 There are still silage additives widely sold that were developed in the 1980's and are still virtually the same spec.
 Ask yourself, technology has moved on, why haven't these additives?